 However, with the manufacturing facilities re-opening in various economies and the market players working towards reinstating the supply chain disruptions, it is anticipated to improve the market situation.
 As sugar and chocolate items are considered comfort food and consumers find unique ways to celebrate with more at-home activities such as baking, it is expected to impact the market positively.

 The global confectionery market is highly fragmented with a large number of players involved in a wide array of confectionery products.
 However, companies such as Nestlé S.A., Cadbury, Mondelez, and The Hershey Company evolved as market leaders with consumer loyalty and brand reputation.
-The market turned further competitive by the footprints of many Asian and Middle Eastern companies entering the market with local confectionery flavors.
+The market turned further competitive by the footprints of many Asian and Middle Eastern companies entering the market with local confectionery flavours.
 The companies in the market are leveraging acquisitions, mergers, and new product formulations to increase their market share.

 Recent Developments in the Industry: